Jump to:

 Ingredients

 - Haricot Verts: haricot vert is a french variety of green beans.
 They’re sometimes labeled “french green beans”.
-They’re slimmer, sweeter, and just slightly more tender than traditional American green beans because they’re typically harvested sooner.
-They cook quickly and because of their delicate flavor pair best with simple, straightforward flavors that allow their natural sweeteness to shine.
-AKA – they’re perfect for serving simply with almonds, butter, and shallots!
-If you can’t find haricot verts, feel free to use regular, fresh green beans, just add a minute to the blanching cook time.
+They’re slimmer, sweeter, and slightly more tender than traditional American green beans because they’re typically harvested sooner.
+They cook quickly, and their delicate flavor pairs best with simple, straightforward flavors that allow their natural sweetness to shine.
+If you can’t find haricot verts, substitute regular, fresh green beans – just add one minute to the blanching cook time.

 - Butter: reach for good quality butter – because the ingredient list is short, quality matters just a bit more.
 We like using European-style butter (like Kerrygold) in recipes where the butter itself makes a difference in flavor.

 - Garlic: garlic and green beans are BFFs.
-Opt for fresh minced garlic.
+Use fresh, finely minced garlic and plenty of it.

-- Lemon Juice: a squeeze of citrus enhances almost all cooked vegetables, and green beans are no exception.
+- Lemon Juice: a squeeze of citrus brightens almost all cooked vegetables, and green beans are no exception.

-- Salt and Pepper: season the blanching water thoroughly (it should taste like the sea!) to add flavor from the inside out.
-Season the cooked green beans to taste.
+- Salt and Pepper: season the blanching water thoroughly with salt to infuse the green beans with flavor from the inside out, and use plenty of ground pepper to season the finished dish.
 All our recipes are tested using kosher salt and freshly ground pepper.

 How to Make Green Beans Almondine